5. Choose low-fat protein sources

 - Skinless poultry

-- Soybeans and soy products, for example, soy burgers and tofu
+- Soybeans and soy products, such as soy burgers and tofu

 - Lean ground meats